Volvo Amazon: History

 In 1966 the Volvo PV ended production, replaced by the Amazon Favorit, a less expensive version of the Amazon, without exterior chrome trim, a passenger-side sunshield or cigarette lighter, and with a three-speed rather than four-speed transmission — available in black with red interior and later white or black with red interior.
 The newer Volvo 140 was becoming the company's mainstream model, and the last of the four-door 120 saloons were produced in 1967.
 In 1967 came the 123GT, which was a Model 130 with high-compression four-cylinder B18B engine (from the Volvo P1800), M41 gearbox, fully reclining seats, front fog and driving lights (on some markets), alternator, fender mounted mirrors, special steering wheel, dash with a shelf and tachometer, and other cosmetic upgrades.
+In 1967 the 4-door saloon was discontinued due to the introduction of 140-series.
 In 1969 the displacement of the old B18 engine was increased and the engine was called the B20.
 Of note: Volvo Cars arriving in Canada at the port of Halifax, Nova Scotia would have the (not-yet-legal) radial tires removed and replaced with bias-ply tires of-the-day before being accepted by DOT for delivery.
 Also, the European 'Flash-to-Pass' feature of the turn signal toggle would be disconnected for the British market as it did not have Department of Transport approval.
 Somehow, whereas most North American vehicles would only have lap safety belts until 1968, both driver and passenger got the 'three-point' shoulder belts, a Volvo safety feature.
 Fortunately, these remained in place for the new owners and doubtless saving many from death and injury from accidents.
+1970 was the last year for the Amazon, and only the 2-door version was left, since the estate wagon was cancelled.

-The last Amazon was manufactured on 3 July 1970.
+The last Amazon was manufactured on 3 July 1970, however, the last Amazon #359918 assembled was on 18 December 1970, in Durban, South Africa.